w5xd/PacketRainGauge/README.md

 as the rocker passed top dead center in both directions, which means the rocker was moving relatively quickly as the relay sensed it.

-The hall effect magnetic sensor is used in this design instead of a reed relay.
-The sketch and sensor can easily be programmed to separately detect the arrival and the departure of the magnet from proximity to the sensor.
-This design does that.
-It positions its sensor in close alignment with the rocker at its resting position with one cup down&mdash;the left one in the photo above.
+A hall effect magnetic sensor is used in this design instead of a reed relay.
+The Si7210 version of the PCB, sketch, and sensor can easily be programmed to separately detect the arrival and the departure of the magnet from proximity to the sensor.
+(A non-programmable AH1383 sensor can be substituted.)
+The geometric desgin positions the sensor in close alignment with the rocker <b>at its resting position</b> with one cup down&mdash;the left one in the photo above.
 Its Arduino sketch is programmed to separately report the arrival and departure of the rocker, sending a packet for each.
 The new magnet is mounted in the same recess in the rocker as the old magnet.